Blue Tongue Skink Substrate

 Always use the correct substrate for your new baby blue tongue skink habitat.
 Substrate is what we call the bedding or flooring covering the bottom of your blue tongue skink habitat.
 Since blue tongue skinks by nature like to burrow, always provide at least 4″ of substrate depth.
 This will encourage their natural behaviors they have in the wild.
 By providing this you are starting out with a habitat that supports the real activities of a wild blue tongue skink.

-Substrate also has other important factors that contribute to having the right blue tongue skink habitat.
+Substrate for blue tongue skink also has other important factors that contribute to having the right blue tongue skink habitat.
 Here at CB Reptile, we use forest floor cypres mulch, that we mix with some organic potting mix, as well as some coco coir.
 You can use a mixture of coco bark and coconut coir and could add some sand for the Australian species (the northern blue tongue skink the largest of the family hails from Australia.

 They are dangerous because they can clog the digestive tract and cause a blockage in a condition called ‘impaction’.